TheMegamind/purpleair/README.md

 * **Official sensors are too far away** to represent local conditions accurately.
 * **Terrain, weather inversions, or microclimates** cause large AQI variations over short distances.
-* **Wildfire smoke or pollution events** impact specific areas unevenly, even within a single city.
+* **Wildfire smoke or pollution events** impact specific areas unevenly within a given area.

 By sampling from nearby monitors, users get air quality data that reflects the air where they live, rather than regional averages.